polkadot-js/apps/packages/app-accounts/src/md/basic.md

 # Balances

-The balances for each account is broken down tinto a number of areas, giving an overview of the totals, transferreable funds and the funds locked and availabel for unlocking.
+The balances for each account is broken down into a number of areas, giving an overview of the totals, transferable funds and the funds locked and available for unlocking.
 These are -

 - **total**: The overall amount of funds in the account, this includes the vested balance, available for transfer and locked.
 - **available**: The funds that can be transfered or bonded, i.e. the funds that are available for any transaction.